Tutorial

 }

 Config file location: On macOS: ~/Library/Application Support/Claude/claude_desktop_config.json.
 On Windows: %APPDATA%\Claude\claude_desktop_config.json.
 On Linux: ~/.config/Claude/claude_desktop_config.json.
+Note the use of absolute paths for npx - this prevents ENOENT errors since GUI apps do not inherit shell PATH.

-Cursor - Multi-Server Configuration
+Cursor - Full 10-Server Configuration

 {